ezWaveDev/ezsync/README.md

 ## Configuration

 ezSync requires an API key to communicate with the Tarana API.
-You have three options to configure it:
+The `--deploy` command additionally requires database configuration.
+You have three options to configure these:

 ### Option 1: Interactive Setup Wizard (Recommended)